top of page

 How many times a day does the 'Awakening Shark Dive' operate?

 There are 2 dive departures per day.
-The first is 8.00am, it's a 20 metre dive and is for certified divers only.
-The 2nd dive is at 11.00am, it's a 10 metre dive that both certified and introductory divers can join.
+The first is 8.00am and 2nd dive is at 11.00am, it's a 12 metre dive that both certified and introductory divers can join.

 How is it possible an Introductory Diver (non-certified diver) can join the 'Awakening Shark Dive'?

-The 2nd dive is conducted in shallower waters only 10 metres in depth, this falls within the requirements for an introductory dive.
-Prior to the Awakening Shark Dive, participants undergo comprehensive dive training with one of our qualified dive instructors.
+The Awakening Shark Dive is conducted in shallow waters only 12 metres in depth, this falls within the requirements for an introductory dive.
+Prior to the Awakening Shark Dive, non-certified divers undergo comprehensive pool dive training with our qualified dive instructors.

 Yes!
 Divers are escorted by a Barefoot Shark Encounters dive team of 5 or more dependent on diver numbers.
 Their role is to look after you and monitor shark behavior to ensure diver safety, there are no compromises with a detailed briefing conducted pre-dive.
 Introductory Divers (non-certified divers) undergo comprehensive pre-dive training including shore dives to ensure dive proficiency before the 'Awakening Shark Dive'.